|George Washington in 1796|

 With the exception of the New Englanders, Congress was enthusiastic for a war that they saw as a defence of American honour - and, more prosaically, as a defence of the northwest territories against British encroachments.
 The so-called War Hawks were led by two men from the southern and western districts, Henry Clay of Kentucky (1777-1852) and John C. Calhoun of South Carolina (1782-1850).

 Neither side gained much from the war.
 The Americans attempted three invasions of Canada, while the British failed to launch an invasion from the Great Lakes.

 over HMS Guerrière

-- General Andrew Jackson’s victory at New Orleans in January 1815, in which a force of 4000 defeated a British expedition under General Pakenham almost three times the size.
+In January 1815 General Andrew Jackson's force of 4,000 defeated a British force almost three times its size at New Orleans.
 But the battle did not have great military significance, as it occurred a few weeks after the peace was signed.

 |General Andrew Jackson at the Battle of New Orleans|

 as imagined by painter Edward Percy Moran in 1910.

 The Treaty of GhentIn August 1814 peace talks began in the Flemish city of Ghent.
 By this time the British had decided that the war was not worth the cost.
 They were preoccupied with the negotiations at the Congress of Vienna, British merchants were eager to resume trade with the United States, and the British public was war-weary.
 The British returned territory near Lakes Superior and Michigan and in Maine to the United States; the Americans returned Upper Canada to Britain.
 It was almost a return to the status quo.